fabriziotappero/learn_to_drive_cpp/README.md

     g++ -o main.exe main.cpp -O2 -s -DNDEBUG -luser32 -lgdi32 -lopengl32 -lgdiplus -lShlwapi -ldwmapi -lstdc++fs -static -std=c++17

  # What it does
-You give it a race circuit (as an PNG image) and you let the car run how to drive.
-After a cetain amount of iteration the car will be able to drive al maximum speed around the circuit!
+You give it a race circuit (as an PNG image) and you let the car learn how to drive.
+After a cetain amount of iterations the car will be able to drive al maximum speed around the circuit!

  As you might have noticed from the code, it uses the great open-source **Pixel Game Engine** by olc.
 Have a look here for into and documentation: